aliabdi064/markeing_economteric_poroject/REPORT.md

 *   **Radio** has a moderate positive correlation with Sales (0.58).
 *   **Newspaper** has a weak positive correlation with Sales (0.23).

 This suggests that TV and Radio are good predictors for Sales.
+The correlation analysis can be found in `exploratory_analysis.py` and `Exploratory_Data_Analysis.ipynb`.

 ## 3. Hypothesis Testing

 We performed a hypothesis test to check the significance of the relationship between TV advertising and sales.
 The p-value for the TV coefficient was very close to zero, which means that we can reject the null hypothesis and conclude that there is a statistically significant relationship between TV advertising and sales.
+This is detailed in the `Predictive_Modeling.ipynb` notebook.

 ## 4. Regression Modeling

 We built a multiple linear regression model to predict sales using all three advertising channels.
-The model summary shows that:
+The model summary from the `Predictive_Modeling.ipynb` notebook shows that:

 *   **R-squared:** 0.897
 *   **Adjusted R-squared:** 0.896